swcarpentry/git-novice/reference.md

 revision
 :   A recorded state of a [version control](#version-control) [repository](#repository).

+SSH
+:   The Secure Shell [protocol](#protocol) used for secure communication between computers.

 timestamp
 :   A record of when a particular event occurred.